-The Supplemental Nursing Care Program in Missouri provides medical services to people who meet requirements in accordance with standards developed by the division.
-Certain adults, who are medically eligible and who reside in licensed skilled nursing facilities or intermediate care facilities, may receive monthly cash benefits of up to a maximum of \$390.
-If they live in a licensed residential care facility, they may be eligible for monthly cash benefits of up to \$292; or if in a licensed boarding home, they may receive monthly cash benefits of up to \$156.
-In addition, certain other claimants living in or planning to enter licensed skilled nursing homes may be eligible for payments made for their care.
+The Supplemental Nursing Care Program in Missouri provides cash assistance and medical services coverage to eligible aged, blind or disabled individuals who reside in non-Medicaid, licensed skilled nursing, intermediate care, assisted living residential care facilities.
+Individuals who reside in licensed, skilled nursing facilities or intermediate care facilities may receive monthly cash benefits of up to a maximum of \$390.
+If they live in a licensed assisted living facility, they may be eligible for monthly cash benefits of up to \$292, or if in a licensed residential care facility, they may receive monthly cash benefits of up to \$156.